spydra-tech/fabric-debugger/README.md

 ### Debugging
 Debugging chaincodes written in Go and Node.js (Javascript/TypeScript is supported).
 A custom launch configuration .vscode/launch.json file is needed with the following three mandatory values:

-- name: Provide a name of your choice for user configuration
+- **name**: Provide a name of your choice for user configuration
-- type: Use "hlf-go" for Go Chaincode and "hlf-node" for Node.js Chaincode.
+- **type**: Use "hlf-go" for Go Chaincode and "hlf-node" for Node.js Chaincode.
-- request: use value as "launch"
+- **request**: use value as "launch"
+- **isCaas**: true if the Chaincode is developed using the [External Chaincode as a Service model](https://hyperledger-fabric.readthedocs.io/en/latest/cc_service.html), otherwise false

 You can use the Add Configuration button on the launch.json page and choose either "Go: Debug Fabric Chaincode" or "Node.js: Debug Fabric Chaincode" options to add the required launch configuration.